Home Element Metal Niobium

 Niobium

-What is niobium?
+What is Niobium?

 Niobium is a chemical element or light grey, crystalline, transition metal of Group 5 (VB) of the periodic table with symbol Nb and atomic number 41.
 It is used mainly for making stainless steel and other alloys.
+In the year 1801, English chemist Charles Hatchett identified the new element niobium in the mineral from North America and named it columbium which comes from the mineral columbite.
+The element columbium discovered by Hatchett was a mixture of the new element tantalum.

 Niobium element or transition metal chemical symbol, properties, isotopes, uses and position on periodic table

-Where is niobium found?
+Where is Niobium Found?

 Niobium is found in the earth’s crust to the extent of 20 ppm.
 Owing to the great chemical similarities with tantalum, it always occurs with tantalum.